jkenlooper/chillbox/docs/tutorials/start-minimal-project.md

    been defined and the current user matches it (alice is the current user at this step in the tutorial).
 Chillbox uses [GnuPG] to encrypt the private asymmetric key that chillbox will generate.
-Since your local machine most likely doesn't already have a GPG key named 'hello-chillbox'; it will prompt you to create a new GPG key and set a password on it.
+Since your local machine most likely doesn't already have a GPG key named 'alice@hello-chillbox.example';
+   it will prompt you to create a new GPG key and set a password on it.

    It will also automatically create a private and public ssh key for this user.
    This is because no 'public_ssh_key' was set for 'alice' in the chillbox